-I am Stephen Sterling, and I’ve worked in environmental and sustainability education for over 40 years.
-I am fortunate to have built a reputation as one of the prime thought leaders in the field.
+I’ve worked in environmental and sustainability education for over 40 years – and am fortunate to have built a reputation as one of the prime thought leaders in the field.
 We live in extra-ordinary times – of both threat and promise globally.
 So here’s the BIG question that I have asked myself and others over many years:

 How should – and how can – education and learning be re-thought and re-configured to make a significant and central contribution to achieving a more sustainable and just world?